 I was also impressed with Kyiv’s extremely efficient metro system.
 Three lines make it easy to access nearly all parts of the city, and rides cost a mere four hryvnias (about 15 cents).
 Some stations are decorated with the standard Soviet motifs of wheat boughs, stars, hammers and sickles, while others feel more modern.
 The Arsenalna station – which you’ll pass through if you go to Pechersk Lavra – is the deepest metro station in the world!

-Tell me: are YOU ready to add Kyiv, Ukraine to your travel itinerary?
+Are you ready to add Kyiv, Ukraine to your travel wish list?